patrickkunka/mixitup/README.md

 </div>
 ```

-Sort controls are queried and bound based on the presence of a `data-sort` attribute, whose value must a valid sort string made up of the name of the attribute to sort by, followed by an optional sorting order (e.g. `'order'`, `'order:asc'`, `'order:desc'`).
 The values `'default'` and `'random'` are also valid, with `'default'` referring to the original order of target elements in the DOM at the time of mixer instantiation.

 #### Multi-attribute Sorting

-Multiple space-seperated sort strings can be used to sort elements by two or more attributes:
+Multiple space-seperated sort strings can be used to sort elements by two or more attributes.
+For example, to sort elements first by the value of `data-publish-date` and then by the value of `data-sort-date`, you could do the following:

 ```html
 <button type="button" data-sort="publish-date:descending edited-date:descending">Publish date / Descending</button>
 ```
-> Sort elements first by the value of `data-publish-date` and then by the value of `data-sort-date`

-For more information on MixItUp's full sorting functionality, see our [_website pending_]() tutorial.
+For more information on MixItUp's full sorting functionality, see our [<website pending>]() tutorial.

 Simulataneous Filtering and Sorting (Multimix Controls)